dump-hr/ddays-app/README.md

 #### Setup environment

 1. Run `docker compose up` in separate terminal or follow steps below if you already have postgres server running locally.

-    If you use local postgres db server, create manually new database named `ddays`
+   If you use local postgres db server, create manually new database named `ddays-app`

 2. Create `.env.local` file that can override configuration options from `.env` in web/api apps.

-    Add required env variables for `api`:
-   - `DATABASE_URL`

 #### Install dependencies